The3DP/Pixela.github.io/README.md

 <p align="center"> Pixela

 ##
-Pixela is a super fun pixel art game that you can either play with or tweak it to provide your own unique design.
+Pixela is a super fun pixel art game that you can either play with or tweak to provide your own unique design.
 See RTS below for details.
 ##
  # What is "code-" ?